- Search The Registry

 Known for his Pan-African Afrocentrist views that the role of African people in history and the accomplishments of African Americans are far more important than commonly held, Jeffries has urged that public-school syllabi be made less Euro-centric.
 His claims that Jewish businessmen financed the Atlantic slave trade and used the movie industry to hurt Black people received national publicity in the early 1990s.
 Jeffries was discharged from his position as chairman of the Black Studies Department at CUNY, leading to a lengthy legal battle ending in the courts supporting the college's right to remove him from the position due to his incendiary remarks.

 In November 1994, the Supreme Court told the appeals court to reconsider after a related Supreme Court decision.
 The appeals court reversed its decision in April 1995 and in June the same year Prof. Moyibi Amodo was elected to succeed Jeffries as department chairman.
 The CUNY Institute for Research on the Diaspora in the Americas and Caribbean was created to do black research independent of Jeffries' department.
 It was headed by Edmund W. Gordon, who had led the Black Studies Department before Jeffries was reinstated.

-The Jeffries case led to debate about tenure, academic freedom and free speech.
+The Jeffries case led to a debate about tenure, academic freedom, and free speech.
 He was sometimes compared to Michael Levin, a CUNY professor who outside of the classroom claimed that black people are inferior and had recently won against the school in court.
-One interpretation of the Jeffries case is that while a university cannot fire a professor for opinions and speech, they have more flexibility with a position like department chair.
+One interpretation of the Jeffries case is that while a university cannot fire a professor for opinions and speech, they have more flexibility with a position like a department chair.
 Another is that it allows public institutions to discipline employees in general for disruptive speech.
 Jeffries' nephew, Hakeem Jeffries, has served in the US House of Representatives from the state of New York.